 Configure the LAN Network

-To configure the IP and other LAN parameters that will be deployed to USG once adopted, launch the UniFi Controller.
+To configure the IP and other LAN parameters that will be deployed to the USG once adopted, launch the UniFi Network Controller.
 Once there:

-- Click on Edit, under Actions on the far right of the LAN table
+- Find the network you wish to edit, and click on Edit, under Actions on the far right of the LAN table.

 Change the USG LAN IP Before Adoption

 If the controller is on a subnet other than the USG’s default 192.168.1.0/24, it is necessary to change the USG’s LAN IP so the controller and USG can communicate.
-A local UI option is coming for this, but for now it can easily be done via CLI.
+To do so, follow these steps (for USG version 4.3.60 and newer):

 Adopt the USG and Configure the WAN

-1. Find the USG and click the Adopt button.
-It will provision the configuration as currently defined in the controller and reboot.
+- Find the USG and click the Adopt button.
+The controller will provision the configuration as currently defined in the controller and reboot.
 While it’s doing that, configure your WAN interface specifics.

-2. In USG’s Properties pane on the right side, go to the Configuration tab, and expand WAN 1.
-(Click on the USG on the Devices list to make the Properties pane appear).
-In the Connection Type drop down, pick the appropriate type for your Internet connection.
+- Navigate to Settings > Networks > WAN and edit the network.
+In the Connection Type drop-down, pick the appropriate type for your Internet connection.
 Refer to information provided by your ISP to obtain this information.
 If using a static IP WAN, make sure to also define two DNS servers here.
 This is optional for DHCP and PPPoE WANs, as your ISP will likely assign a DNS server, but can be manually specified in that case if desired.

-3. After the WAN configuration provisions to the USG, plug its WAN into the Internet connection.
+- After the WAN configuration provisions to the USG, plug the USG's WAN port into the ISP modem/router.
 For cable and DSL service, it is often required to power cycle the modem after connecting a new gateway device.
 In those cases, power cycle the modem after plugging in the USG’s WAN.

 After the modem boots back up, you should have Internet connectivity from your LAN via the USG.
 Verify the WAN information in the controller (following step 2 once again).